nestordemeure/stochastorch/README.md

 ```

 Both functions take an optional `is_biased` boolean parameter.
-If is_biased is True, the random number generator is biased according to the relative error of the operation
+If `is_biased` is `True`, the random number generator is biased according to the relative error of the operation
 else, it will round up half of the time on average.

-When using low precision (16 bits floating-point arithmetic or less), we *strongly* recommend using the `stochastorch.addcdiv` function when possible as it is significantly more accurate (note that Pytorch also [increase the precision locally to 32 bits](https://github.com/pytorch/pytorch/blob/12382f0a38f8199bc74aee701465e847f368e6de/aten/src/ATen/native/cuda/PointwiseOpsKernel.cu?fbclid=IwAR0SdS6mVAGN0TB_TAdKt0WVWWjxiBkmP6Inj9lYH8oB68wjsbQzinlH-xY#L92) when computing `addcdiv`).
+When using low precision (16 bits floating-point arithmetic or less), we *strongly* recommend using the `stochastorch.addcdiv` function when possible as it is significantly more accurate (note that Pytorch [increase the precision locally to 32 bits](https://github.com/pytorch/pytorch/blob/12382f0a38f8199bc74aee701465e847f368e6de/aten/src/ATen/native/cuda/PointwiseOpsKernel.cu?fbclid=IwAR0SdS6mVAGN0TB_TAdKt0WVWWjxiBkmP6Inj9lYH8oB68wjsbQzinlH-xY#L92) when computing `addcdiv` on 16-bits floating point numbers).

 Otherwise, it is often beneficial to use higher precision locally *then* cast down to 16 bits at summing / storage time.
 `add` deals with it automatically when its second input is higher precision than the first.

 ## Implementation details

-We use `TwoSum` to measure the numerical error done by an addition, our tests show that it behaves as needed on `bfloat16` (some edge cases might be invalid, leading to an inexact computation of the numerical error but, it is reliable enough for our purpose) and higher floating-point precisions.
+We use `TwoSum` to measure the numerical error done by the addition, our tests show that it behaves as needed on `bfloat16` (some edge cases might be invalid, leading to an inexact computation of the numerical error but, it is reliable enough for our purpose) and higher precisions floating-point types.

 This and the [`nextafter`](https://pytorch.org/docs/stable/generated/torch.nextafter.html) function let us emulate various rounding modes in software (this is inspired by [Verrou's backend](https://github.com/edf-hpc/verrou)).

-## Potential improvements:
+## Potential improvements

 - one could implement more operations,
 - one could reduce the memory usage of the operations by using more in-place operations,